 In the last decade, High-Throughput Sequencing (HTS) has revolutionized plant virus discovery and diagnosis (Maree et al., 2018; Massart et al., 2014).
 The main advantage of this technology is that it allows a complete characterization of the virus populations infecting a plant, without any a priori knowledge of the infecting viruses.
 Current HTS platforms can ascertain the molecular sequences of large quantities of nucleic acid fragments at a very low base pair price, allowing the simultaneous sequencing of many samples.
 The increased use of HTS in the diagnostic field has led to the generation of massive amounts of data and resulted in computational and bioinformatics challenges to process them (i.e. storage, processing speed, bioinformatics competence) (Olmos et al., 2018).
-Many bioinformatics pipelines for plant virus detection have been developed, from easy-to-use commercial software to command line tools Most of them aim to improve virus detection and/or reduce processing time, but the high number of pipelines available complicate the choice of the most appropriate for a given goal or environment.
+Many bioinformatics pipelines for plant virus detection have been developed, from easy-to-use commercial software to command line tools (for review, see Blawid et al., 2017; Jones et al., 2017).
+A typical diagnostic pipeline will do quality control, pre-processing of the reads (e.g. quality filtering/trimming, adapter removal, optional merging of forward and reverse reads), an optional plant host removal and/or assembly step, taxonomic classification of reads or contigs (mapping, sequence / domain similarity searches or k-mer based approaches against virus or more general databases) and finally - if necessary - haplotype reconstruction.
+Dedicated software combining all analyses steps exist, such as VirAnnot (Lefebvre et al., 2019), Virusdetect (Zheng et al., 2017), Virfind (Ho and Tzanetakis, 2014), Virtool (Rott et al., 2017), IDseq (Kalantar et al., 2020), Galaxy (Afgan et al., 2018) with for example Kodoja as plug-in (Baizan-Edge et al., 2019), Truffle (Visser et al., 2016), but also more general commercial software, such as CLC Genomics Workbench and Geneious Prime.
+Most of them aim to improve virus detection and/or reduce processing time, but the high number of pipelines available complicate the choice of the most appropriate for a given goal or environment.
 Moreover, the sequence analysis strategy can have a significant influence on the ability to detect viruses from identical datasets, as shown by a large-scale performance testing involving 21 plant virology laboratories (Massart et al., 2019).
 Performing a robust benchmarking is therefore essential for the unbiased comparison of the pipelines (Escalona et al., 2016; Jones et al., 2017).

 In plant disease diagnostics, validation of the bioinformatics pipelines used for the detection of viruses in HTS datasets is at its infancy and there is currently a lack of reference datasets generated for benchmarking purposes.
 The development of such datasets is a key step in the standardization of bioinformatics protocols, since it allows objective comparison between pipelines.
 These observations have led to the creation of the Plant Health Bioinformatics Network (PHBN), an Euphresco network project aiming to build a community network of bioinformaticians/computational biologists working on plant health.
 One of the objectives of this project is to help researchers to compare and validate their virus detection pipelines by creating open access reference datasets.
 In this study, we first identified the major challenges that can occur when detecting and identifying plant viruses in Illumina RNA-seq data.
 Next, we selected 3 real datasets and created 7 semi-artificial and 9 completely artificial datasets that can be used by the plant virology community as a starting point for testing and benchmarking pipelines to tackle some of the identified challenges.